donbecker/tfawslayout/README.md

 # TF AWS Layout Generator

 ## General Overview
-* Utility to draw better graphs of Terraform infrastructure on AWS
+* Generate AWS-Style graphs of Terraform infrastructure on AWS
-* Written in Go
+* Written in Go, distributed as a terraform module
-* Distributed as a terraform module
+* Simple commandline to export a graph
 * Runs on Windows, Mac and Linux

 ## Add to your project